anaspxr/e-commerce-furniture-shop/README.md

 A comprehensive e-commerce website for furniture.

+note📝:
+- *This was the initial stage of my project where i used context for state management and json server*.
+- *I have improved the functionalities of this project with redux and backend integration and it can be found in [this repository](https://github.com/anaspxr/e-commerce-with-redux)*

 ## Overview

 This project is an e-commerce platform where users can browse, search, and purchase various furniture items.
 It features: